 The university issues car parking permits for several areas around the campus.
 These are subject to a fee, are available in limited numbers and there are long waiting lists.
-To inquire about a parking space, you can email permits@qub.ac.uk or register for the waiting list through QOL.
+To inquire about a parking space, you can email parking@qub.ac.uk or visit the dedicated car parking page.